Bowl of cucamelons with vines.

 To know if the Cucamelons are ready for harvesting, you must be mindful of their size.
 The Cucamelons should still be firm and have the size of a grape to know they are ready for harvesting.
 The size and the firmness of the Cucamelons will indicate that it is time.

 Commonly, Cucamelons come in volumes.
 They tend to produce much fruit and become plentiful.
 On that note, you need to start with just a few seeds.
-For you to have an estimate as to how many Cucamelons you can get with one seed alone.
+You need to have an estimate as to how many cucamelons you can get with one seed alone.
 You would want to avoid ending up with a room full of Cucamelons.

 Americans need to become more familiar with Cucamelons.
 This fruit is something you want to experience and know about.
 It is recognized as the most exciting fruit you could grow.